Determining skew left braces of size np: Skew braces of size

 \subsection{Algorithm}

 Our aim is to determine all skew braces of size $np$ from skew braces of size $n$.
-Therefore we need a precomputation \begin{description} \item[Step 0] Determine isomorphism classes of groups $E$ of order $n$ and the number of braces of size $n$ of each type $(E,F)$, identifying $F$ with a representative for a conjugacy class of regular subgroups of $\Hol(E)$.
+Therefore we need the following computation: \begin{description} \item[Step 0] Determine the isomorphism classes of groups $E$ of order $n$ and the number of skew braces of size $n$ of each type $(E,F)$, identifying $F$ with a representative for a conjugacy class of regular subgroups of $\Hol(E)$.

 For every $E$ compute the stabilisers $\Sigma_{\sigma}$ for the action

 namely, $\Sigma_{\sigma}=\{g\in\Aut(E): \ \sigma g=\sigma\}$.

 \end{description}